Best Bratislava Instagram spots: tips on perfect views

 View from Bratislava Castle

 Bratislava Castle is one of the most visited sights in Bratislava.
 It is located on the Bratislava Castle Hill overlooking most of the city of Bratislava, Slovakia.
 While on the castle grounds, you could easily see Western, Southern and Eastern parts of Bratislava.
 This is the ideal place for an evening walk at sunset.

 To the west you can see the building of the Parliament of Slovak Republic built in the later years of Communist rule and finished only after the fall of Communism in the 1990s.
-The legend has it that the Communist rulers wanted their seat as a symbol of power on par with Austro-Hungarian kings - hence the location on the Castle Hill.
+The legend has it that the Communist rulers wanted their seat as a symbol of power on par with Austro-Hungarian kings - hence the location on Castle Hill.

-Kamzik TV Tower Kamzik TV Tower was built in 1975 and with its height of 200 meters is the highest building in Bratislava.
-There is restaurant called "Tower" inside.
-One of the local specialty is that restaurant turns around in a circles providing a perfect view to all directions.
+Kamzik TV Tower was built in 1975 and with its height of 200 meters is the highest building in Bratislava.
+There is a restaurant called "Tower" inside.
+One of the local specialties is that the restaurant turns around in a circle providing a perfect view to all directions while enjoying a gourmet experience.
 In clear weather you can even see Austria and Czech Republic.

 Secret tip: Do you want to enjoy city life, but prefer quiet accommodation within easy reach of nature?
 Best Western Hotel West is located just some 100 metres from Kamzik TV Tower, directly in forest park Koliba Kamzik, so all of the rooms provide views over the beautiful forest.
 You can also enjoy your stay there with your dog friend, so what are you waiting for?
 Book a room right now!